vrandall66/front-end-submissions-public/1703/mod-4/byob/justyna-travis.md

 [sad code](https://github.com/JustynaField/BYOB/blob/master/data.js)

 * Why do you feel not awesome about the code?
 What challenges did you face trying to write/refactor it?
 We are not feeling great about not being able to scrape the data we needed for this project.
+The data we found was contained in a table, withought any class or id assigned to <td>'s.

 #### Attach a screenshot or paste the output from your terminal of the result of your test-suite running.